ankitasingh06/Zero_Downtime_webserver_hosting/README.md

 ![1_TQo4SJDdQI1vN2Sh8gdkNQ](https://user-images.githubusercontent.com/60088271/92989417-d66d3b80-f4f1-11ea-9d96-9a8d8a28fcaa.jpeg)

-So this is how we launched our website with no downtime, ZERO DOWNTIME!! with the use of DevOpsautomation tools .
+So this is how we launched our website with no downtime, ZERO DOWNTIME!! with the use of DevOps automation tools .